e-kazakov/skie-0.6.0-bug/README.md

 ** BUILD FAILED **
 ```

-And this is how error looks in Xcode
+This is how the error looks in Xcode
 ![Compilation error](./images/error.png)

-Which is a bit weird, since we defined optional return type in Kotlin.
-And even more weird if we navigate to modules header in Xcode and check Swift counterpart.
+Which is a bit weird, since we defined an optional return type in Kotlin.
+And even more weird if we navigate to the module's header in Xcode and check the Swift counterpart.

 ![Header](./images/header.png)

 # SKIE 0.5.6

 Update SKIE version in `kmp/gradle/libs.versions.toml` to `0.5.6` and run `make ios`.
-Build will finish successfully
+The build will finish successfully
 ```
 ** BUILD SUCCEEDED **
 ```

 # What changed with SKIE 0.6.0

-Let's examine what changes about the type from Swift point of view.
+Let's examine what changes about the type from Swift's point of view.

-First we'll look at header file `kmp/shared/build/XCFrameworks/release/shared.xcframework/ios-arm64/shared.xcframework/Headers/shared.h` to check the type definition provided to Objc/Swift.
+First, we'll look at the header file `kmp/shared/build/XCFrameworks/release/shared.xcframework/ios-arm64/shared.xcframework/Headers/shared.h` to check the type definition provided to Objc/Swift.

 Both SKIE `0.6.0` and `0.5.6` have the same
 ```